iivanoo/covid-apps-observer/data/data_us/reports/resources/com.soc.mycolorado___4.2/report.md

 <img src="1_star_reviews_wordcloud.png" alt="com.soc.mycolorado 1 reviews"/>
 </p>

+> I was so excited to download this app only to be shut out EVERY TIME I TRY TO SCAN MY ID!
+Please iron out the kinks and I will be sure to come back for a 5 star review.<br> :date: __2021-03-27 02:04:15__

 > Captures too much phone info.
 Spyware.<br> :date: __2021-03-20 19:52:26__

-> 2 factor authentication not working.
-I've been waiting for 15 mins for the code to be text to me so I can buy a lighter and nothing!
-It's a waste of energy.<br> :date: __2021-03-13 04:19:31__

 > It says the app isn't working 😕<br> :date: __2021-03-12 04:20:44__